PDXChinese/pdxchinese.github.io/_pages/peerconnect.md

 Peer Connect program is designed to provide opportunities for the youth to get connected through organizing and participating in the activities.

+Any middle and high school students are welcome to join the program with the comitment to attend the meetings and activities when time is allowed.
+If you are interested, please email to [youth@pdxchinese.org](youth@pdxchinese.org) with a brief self introduction.

 ### Service Day at Wapato Lake National Wildlife Refuge in Gaston

 ![]({{ site.url }}/assets/images/WeChat Image_20211205232100.jpg)